 Pampa is a biome that occupies a single state in Brazil, Rio Grande do Sul covering only 2% of the country.
 Pampa biome is also very well represented in Uruguay and northern Argentina.
 It includes a large diversity of landscapes, ranging from plains, mountains and rocky outcrops, but the more typical are grass fields with hills and isolated trees nearby water courses.

-About 3,000 species of plants have been catalogated in the Pampa, of which 450 are from the grass family (Poaceae).
+About 1,900 species of flowering plants have been catalogated in the Pampa, of which 450 are from the grass family (Poaceae) and 141 from Cyperaceae.
 Also Compositae (Asteraceae) and legumes (Fabaceae) species are frequent.
 In the areas of rocky outcrops we can found a large number of Cactaceae and Bromeliaceae.

 Regarding the fauna, there are up to 300 species of birds and 100 of mammals, with the emblematic species rhea, vicuña (South American camelids) or Cavia (rodents near the capybaras).